HMS Looe (1696)

-Construction and Specifications
+Construction and specifications

 She was ordered on 1 April 1695 to be built at Plymouth Dockyard under the guidance of Master Shipwright Elias Waffe.
 She was launched on 5 August 1696.
 Her dimensions were a gundeck of 110 ft 0 in with a keel of 93 ft 0 in for tonnage calculation with a breadth of 28 ft 0 in and a depth of hold of 11 ft 0 in.
 Her builder’s measure tonnage was calculated as 38480/94 tons (burthen).

-The gun armament initially was four demi-culverins on the lower deck (LD) with two pair of guns per side.
+The gun armament initially was four demi-culverins on the lower deck (LD) with two pairs of guns per side.
 The upper deck (UD) battery would consist of between twenty and twenty-two 6-pounder guns with ten or eleven guns per side.
 The gun battery would be completed by four 4-pounder guns on the quarterdeck (QD) with two to three guns per side.

-Commissioned Service 1697
+Commissioned service 1697

 She was commissioned in 1697 under the command of Captain Richard Paul for service in the English Channel.